ShamaineChung/ROS_ABB_workspace/README.md

 ## ROS-Robot Operating System

-The installation is in this website [Step to install ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+The ROS installation is on this website [Step to install ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu).
 Then follow this [Configurating ROS environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) to setup the ROS environment.
 After configuration has been done, download the catkin workspace in this repository, replace it with the current workspace and run ```catkin_make``` again.

 ## Configure Virtual Adapters on Hyper-V